rosshamish/catanlog/README.md

 catanlog
 --------

-This project introduces a machine-parsable, human-readable file format for describing a game of Catan.
+Human-readable, machine-parsable file format for describing a game of Catan.

+Also, a reference Python implementation: `catanlog.Writer`.

+The format is described by a human-readable behavioural specification in `spec`.
+The spec is not yet v1.0.0, so there might be some breaking changes until then.

 Each `.catan` file contains all publicly known information in the game.
 Therefore, each `.catan` file contains sufficient information to 'replay' a game (from a spectator's point of view).
-This allows statistics and analysis to be done after the fact, at any time.
+This allows statistics and analysis to be done after the fact, which is very useful.

-This package is intended to support broadcast tooling (e.g. [catan-spectator](https://github.com/rosshamish/catan-spectator)), AI development (e.g. [goodcatan](https://github.com/rosshamish/goodcatan)), and other pursuits which benefit from well-defined game logs.
+This package is intended to support broadcast tooling (e.g. [catan-spectator](https://github.com/rosshamish/catan-spectator)), AI development (e.g. [goodcatan](https://github.com/rosshamish/goodcatan)), and other pursuits which would benefit from well-defined game logs.

-Until a formal specification is written, this implementation serves as the specification.
-The spec will likely be formalized once stable, after v1.0.0

 Supports Python 3.
-Might work in Python 2.

 > Author: Ross Anderson ([rosshamish](https://github.com/rosshamish))